zhushen3128/EventStudy/README.md

 - Start the Application: Run the Shiny app as described above.

 - Upload Data: Import datasets (e.g., CSV files) for analysis.
+In the GitHub repository, we provide a sample dataset named `bacon_cleaned.cvs` which is used as the default dataset for the tool.

 - Explore Features: Use the interactive controls to adjust assumptions, modify parameters, and visualize outcomes.